 Before heading towards Rodent Control basics, let’s familiarize you with the threat at hand.
 The typical mature squirrel can measure from 12 to 25 inches or be around 30 to 64 cm in length.
 Since most of the species are keen hikers, these irritant squirrels are characteristically brawny and are equipped with piercing nails.
-They come in a variety of beautiful colors including the hues of brown, red, gray and black.
+They come in a variety of beautiful colors including hues of brown, red, gray and black.
 Their significant trait – their fur, is diminutive, dense, and thickest alongside the tail area.
-The nature has beautifully changed the color tone on the underbellies of almost all the irritant squirrels as compared to the furry coat on their back.
+Nature has beautifully changed the color tone on the underbellies of almost all the irritant squirrels as compared to the furry coat on their back.

 • Where they prefer to nest?

-With a food mostly comprising of flowers, seeds, nuts, herb like plants, and various types of fungi, these irritant squirrels favor inhabiting woodland spaces all the way through the adjoining United States of America, the South of Canada and towards the North-east of Mexico.
+With a food mostly comprising of flowers, seeds, nuts, herb-like plants, and various types of fungi, these irritant squirrels favor inhabiting woodland spaces all the way through the adjoining United States of America, the South of Canada and towards the North-east of Mexico.
 Many European nations like England, Scotland, Ireland and the Italy have recently been acquainted with certain kinds of squirrels.
-In these states these squirrels are thought to be intrusive nuisances.
+In these states, these squirrels are thought to be intrusive nuisances.

 Generally speaking, all squirrels like to live among the forestry and trees but how and where they choose to nest is a different thing.
-Just like every other animal, the traits of these furry friends vary from every kind of specie.
-For instance the squirrels known as the fox squirrels fancy the diverse forests with the pine trees and the oak trees where the spaces among the trees are far and wide.
-On the other hand, the eastern gray squirrel who barely likes travelling along the ground prefers living in the forests in which they can easily travel over the high level of branches and leaves
+Just like every other animal, the traits of these furry friends vary from every kind of species.
+For instance, the squirrels known as the fox squirrels fancy the diverse forests with the pine trees and the oak trees where the spaces among the trees are far and wide.
+On the other hand, the eastern gray squirrel who barely likes traveling along the ground prefers living in the forests in which they can easily travel over the high level of branches and leaves

 • Can squirrels cross the threshold of your yards and come inside your homes?

 Yes, indeed!
 Squirrels are the most common creature to crawl in to your yards and garden and eventually end up inside your homes.
 As hibernating animals, many times these squirrels make their way inside your homes especially the stores and the attic in the basements.
 Here they settle to avoid the upcoming winter chill.
-Front yards or the back yards that have an abundance of shrubbery and undergrowth are the most eye-catching for squirrels, since trees can be a place to get shelter as well as a basis for all their food related needs.
+Front yards or the back yards that have an abundance of shrubbery and undergrowth are the most eye-catching for squirrels since trees can be a place to get shelter as well as a basis for all their food-related needs.

 • Can squirrels cause any sort of damage to the public and/or their properties?